UviDTE-FPSoC/Zynq7000-dnn-inference/README.md

 #### Prepare the board
 First of all you need to install an operating system in the board.
 In this case we are using a ZedBoard with PetaLinux 2019.2 installed in an SD card.
-You can find a tutorial of how to prepare the SD card OS [here](https://github.com/UviDTE-FPSoC/Zynq7000-examples/tree/master/SD-operating-system/PetaLinux/2019.2).
+You can find a tutorial of how to prepare the SD card OS [here](https://github.com/UviDTE-FPSoC/vitis-dnn/blob/master/ZedBoard_DNNs/README.md).
-The environment is also going to need a series of different libraries to be able to execute and install all the commands and packages neccesary to work with Vitis-AI.
-In the previous link there is an example of how to add a library to PetaLinux.
-The libraries that would be neccesary are the following:

-> Filesystem > base > tar > tar
->
-> Filesystem > misc > python3 > python3
->
-> Petalinux Package Groups > packagegroup-petalinux-pyton-modules > packagegroup-petalinux-pyton-modules

-This last python package is important in order to run and execute pip3 commands, both neccesary in the Vitis-AI runtime and the DNNDK.

 Once the environment is setup, it is neccessary to install [vitis_ai_runtime_library_r1.1](https://github.com/UviDTE-FPSoC/Zynq7000-examples/tree/master/SD-operating-system/PetaLinux/2019.2).